cohalloran1/march-madness/src/output/analysis/matchup_1403_vs_1423.md

-# Z03 Texas Tech vs Z14 UNC Wilmington
+# Midwest Region: #03 Texas Tech vs #14 UNC Wilmington

 ## Prediction
 **Texas Tech** is the Moderate favorite with a **57.3%** win probability.